IMF Issues Growth Warning As It Lowers 2023 Forecast - UrduPoint

 Persistent economic concerns could overshadow plans by the IMF and World Bank to promote an ambitious reform and fundraising agenda at this year's spring meetings.

-In its World Economic Outlook (WEO) report, the IMF predicts the global economy will grow by 2.8 percent this year and three percent in 2024, a decline of 0.1 percentage point from its forecasts in January.
+In its World Economic Outlook (WEO) report, the IMF predicts the global economy will grow by 2.8 percent this year and three percent in 2024, a decline of 0.1 percentage point from its January forecasts.

-The IMF's forecasts for the United States were slightly rosier: the world's largest economy was expected to grow by 1.6 percent in 2023, marginally higher than the previous forecast.
+The IMF's expectations for the United States were slightly rosier: the world's largest economy is expected to grow by 1.6 percent in 2023, marginally higher than previously predicted.

-"The global economy remains on track for a gradual recovery from the pandemic and Russia's war in Ukraine," IMF chief economist Pierre-Olivier Gourinchas told a press conference Tuesday, adding that "the massive and synchronized tightening of monetary policy by most central banks" had begun to bring inflation back toward its target.
+"The global economy remains on track for a gradual recovery from the pandemic and Russia's war in Ukraine," IMF chief economist Pierre-Olivier Gourinchas told a press conference Tuesday.

+He added that "the massive and synchronized tightening of monetary policy by most central banks" had begun to bring inflation lower.

-"At the same time, serious financial stability related downside risks have emerged," he said, referring to the banking turmoil unleashed last month after the dramatic collapse of Californian high-tech lender Silicon Valley Bank.
+But serious risks relating to financial stability have emerged, he said, referring to banking turmoil unleashed last month after the dramatic collapse of Californian lender Silicon Valley Bank.

-Close to 90 percent of advanced economies will experience slowing growth this year, while Asia's emerging markets are expected to see a substantial rise in economic output -- with India and China predicted to account for half of all growth, IMF managing director Kristalina Georgieva said last week.
+Close to 90 percent of advanced economies will experience slowing growth this year, while Asia's emerging markets are expected to see a substantial rise in economic output -- with India and China predicted to account for half of all growth, IMF chief Kristalina Georgieva said last week.

 Low-income countries, meanwhile, are expected to suffer a double shock from higher borrowing costs due to high interest rates and a decline in demand for their exports, Georgieva said.
 This could worsen poverty and hunger.

-Both 2023 and 2024 inflation forecasts were revised upwards and remain significantly above the two percent target set by the US Federal Reserve and other central banks around the world, suggesting policymakers have a long way to go before inflation is brought back under control.
+Both 2023 and 2024 inflation forecasts were revised upwards and remain significantly above the two percent target set by the US Federal Reserve and other central banks, suggesting policymakers have a long way to go before inflation is under control.

-- Germany on brink of recession - While the picture is one of slowing growth, almost all advanced economies are still expected to avoid a recession this year and next.
+But almost all advanced economies are expected to avoid a recession this year and next.

 But the area's biggest economy, Germany, is now expected to contract by 0.1 percent this year, joining the United Kingdom, the only other G7 country expected to enter recession in 2023.

-India's economic forecast has been downgraded compared to January, but it is still predicted to grow by 5.9 percent this year and 6.3 percent in 2024, providing some much-needed stimulus to the global economy.
+India's forecast was downgraded from January, but it is still predicted to expand by 5.9 percent this year and 6.3 percent in 2024, providing some much-needed stimulus to the global economy.

-And Russia is now expected to grow by 0.7 percent this year, up 0.3 percentage point on January's forecast, despite its invasion of Ukraine.
+And Russia is now expected to grow by 0.7 percent this year, up 0.3 percentage points on January's forecast, despite its invasion of Ukraine.

-"The IMF's forecast still looks too optimistic over the next two years in our view," Oxford Economics global chief economist Innes McFee wrote in a note to clients after the WEO was published.

-"We think their forecasts underestimate the impact that tightening in financial conditions will have on advanced economies in second half of this year and next," he said.
+The IMF raised its Russia forecast on the "very strong source of revenues" from high energy prices last year and during the first half of this year, Gourinchas said at the press conference.

-- Poor productivity saps outlook - Looking forward, the IMF forecasts that global growth will fall to three percent in 2028, its lowest medium-term forecast since the 1990s.
+Looking forward, the IMF predicts that global growth will fall to three percent in 2028, its lowest medium-term forecast since the 1990s.

-Slowing population growth and the end of the era of economic catch-up by several countries, including China and South Korea, are a large part of the expected slowdown, as are concerned about low productivity in many countries, according to Daniel Leigh, who heads the World Economic Studies division in the IMF's Research Department.
+Slowing population growth and the end of the era of economic catch-up by several countries, including China and South Korea, are a large part of the expected slowdown, said Daniel Leigh, who heads the World Economic Studies division in the IMF's Research Department.

+Other issues include concerns about low productivity in many countries, Leigh said.

-"A lot of the low hanging fruit was picked," he told reporters ahead of the publication of the WEO.
+"A lot of the low hanging fruit was picked," he said ahead of the WEO's publication.

 "On top of that now, with the geopolitical tensions and fragmentation, this is going to also weigh on growth," he said.